-French driver Anthoine Hubert dies in Formula Two accident
+Motorsport mourns after F2 driver Anthoine Hubert dies

 McLaren addressed its “heartfelt condolences to Anthoine’s family and loved ones, his colleagues at the Arden team, and the entire F2 community.”

-Five-time F1 champion Lewis Hamilton, who earlier had qualified third on the same track, wrote on Instagram: “This is devastating.
+Five-time F1 champion Lewis Hamilton, who earlier had qualified third on the same track after crashing into the tire-barriers during the third and final practice, wrote on Instagram: “This is devastating.
 God rest your soul Anthoine.
 My prayers and thoughts are with you and your family today.”

+The French Automobile Federation said it was “in shock” after hearing of Hubert’s death.

+The Renault F1 team said in a statement: “Anthoine was a member of the Renault Sport Academy and raced in the FIA Formula 2 Championship, the final ladder to F1 … The Frenchman was a huge talent who also brought great energy and positivity to his championship, his teams and the Renault Sport Academy.
+His smile and sunny personality lit up our formidable group of young drivers, who had formed tight and enduring bonds.”

 Hubert won two F2 races this season and was eighth in the championship standings.

-The FIA’s statement also gave details of the other two drivers involved: U.S. driver Juan-Manuel Correa — a 20-year-old in his rookie season — and Giuliano Alesi, the son of former F1 Ferrari driver Jean Alesi.
+The FIA’s statement also gave details of the other two drivers involved: Correa — a 20-year-old in his rookie season — and Giuliano Alesi, the son of former F1 Ferrari driver Jean Alesi.

-Hubert’s car sustained a huge impact after being hit by Correa’s car at the exit of a corner early into the race, which was canceled a few minutes later.

 Correa, who races for the Sauber Junior team, was “in a stable condition” and being treated at Liege hospital while 19-year-old rookie Alesi was checked and declared fit at the on-site medical center.

-Both Hubert’s and Correa’s cars were severed in two following the crash, with Correa’s car flipped upside down

-FIA says it is investigating the incident.
+FIA says it is investigating the fatal accident, which happened in good weather and dry track conditions.

-French F1 driver Jules Bianchi died in July 2015, after a head-on collision with a track-side crane at the Japanese GP at Suzuka in October 2014.
+French F1 driver Jules Bianchi died in July 2015, after a head-on collision with a track-side crane at the rain-soaked Japanese GP at Suzuka in October 2014.

+Ferrari driver Charles Leclerc, who earlier had taken pole position at the Belgian GP for Sunday’s F1 race, was a close friend of Bianchi’s.

+The 21-year-old Leclerc, the 2017 F2 champion, posted a photo on Instagram of himself alongside Hubert during their junior racing days.

 More AP sports: https://apnews.com/apf-sports and https://twitter.com/AP_Sports